 The third and last (at the time) instalment of the original Star Wars saga, Return of the Jedi, tied up a lot of loose ends, showed off 942 special effects, introduced a few new scaly monsters and furry heroes in a variety of shapes and sizes, and managed to sign off respectably, if somewhat sentimentally.
 It also had a $32.5 million price tag.

 Luke Skywalker (Mark Hamill) and the others return to the desert planet Tatooine to rescue Han Solo (Harrison Ford) from the vile clutches of Jabba The Hutt – the slobbering, gelatinous, toad-like creature who rules the intergalactic underworld, and who had Han carbon frozen at the end of The Empire Strikes Back.

-Soon the Rebels unite in one final stand to fight the Empire’s new Death Star and destroy the Emperor, who is staying aboard it.
+Soon the Rebels unite in one final stand to fight the Empire’s new bigger, better Death Star and destroy the Emperor, who is staying aboard it.

 The big question here is: Now that he knows Darth Vader is his father, what will happen when they finally clash?
 Will Luke kill his own father and save the universe?
 Or will Vader turn him over to the powerful Emperor?
 Will Luke’s anger and fear seduce him into joining the dark side of the force, the way his father surrendered years ago?

 All in good time . . .

 First, there’s a visit to Endor and the land of the Ewoks, a ferocious tribe of tree creatures that look like cuddly teddy bears (and were clearly introduced as a strategy to sell toys).

-Then there’s a dizzy chase through giant redwoods on supersonic “speeders” (air scooters) and lots of talk about “code clearances” and “moon-shield generators” that must be de-activated for the Millennium Falcon to attack the Death Star.
+Then there’s a dizzy chase through giant redwoods on supersonic “speeders” (air scooters) and lots of talk about “code clearances” and “moon-shield generators” that must be de-activated for the Millennium Falcon to attack the new Death Star.

 There is also an incredible amount of ear-drum-shattering noise.